logichousepcb/Logix_Multifunction/Readme.md

 Top RIGHT it will display MQTT status with a line through it if not connected. <br>
 Second line display your IP address either wifi or ethernet. <br>
 Third line displays the last activity or sensor activated (the SPI version has nice icons) <br>
-Forth line displays the other information (amp draw if the INA260 is connected) <br>
+Forth line displays the other information (amp draw if the INA260 is connected) and uptime of device to the right<br>
+Here is a list of on screen codes: <br>
+FIRMWARE = Firmware is updating <br>
+CONN->MQTT = Device is trying to connect to MQTT, if this doesn't go away check you MQTT settings in the web ui <br>
+MQTT->AD = Device is sending AUto Discovery MQTT messages to Home Assistant <br>
+AP ACTIVE = The access point is active, you need to connect to the AP using your phone and navigate to 192.168.4.1 to input you WIFI credentials (or connect via Ethernet) <br>
+READY = Waiting for I/O input (it will display the last I/O used for a period and refresh to ready after some time)

 ** There are other actions displayed on the screen such as file writting or deleting.
 Config information is stored in the SPIFF file system. <br>
 ![GitHub Logo](https://github.com/logichousepcb/Logix_Multifunction/blob/main/TFTOLED.PNG)<br>